How to Care for Bonded Teeth

 How Does Bonding Compare to Veneers?

 Dental bonding and porcelain veneers are both ways to improve the look of your teeth.
-These treatments work differently and have their own pros and cons.
-Knowing the differences can help you decide which cosmetic treatment might be best for you.
+But these treatments work differently and have their own pros and cons.

 Veneers are more durable and stain-resistant than bonding and can last many years with good care.
-However, they cost more and require removing a small amount of tooth enamel, which means the process isn’t reversible.
+However, they cost more.
+We also need to remove more of your tooth enamel, which means the process isn’t reversible.

 Fix Your Teeth Today